 Delicious halal food in Dubai

-There are plenty of food tours to enjoy that will give you an introduction to the gateway of food on offer.
+There are plenty of food tours to enjoy that will give you an introduction to the wide range of food on offer.
 We suggest choosing meals to enjoy in settings which compliment your mood and itinerary for the day.

-Perhaps one of the most appealing things for a Muslim holiday in Dubai is the ample choice of halal-friendly resorts and hotels.
+Perhaps one of the most appealing things for a halal-friendly holiday in Dubai is the ample choice of halal-friendly resorts and hotels.
 Unlike anywhere else in the world, Dubai is known for the luxury hotels and resorts with halal-friendly amenities and halal food, so anyone can choose exactly what they want on their holiday.
-On HalalBooking, tailor the hotels by alcohol-free or dry hotels amongst other filters.
-The best thing about the choice of hotels is that luxury can now go hand in hand with the Muslim holidays, and you can ensure that whilst on holiday, you are still staying with your values and Islamic morals.
+On HalalBooking.com, you can filter the hotels by a number of different filters, including alcohol-free or dry hotels.
+The best thing about the choice of hotels is that luxury can now go hand in hand with halal-friendly holidays, meaning that you can ensure that whilst on holiday, stay true to your Islamic faith and values.

 You’ve successfully subscribed to HalalBooking